Longton High School: Comprehensive

 It became a comprehensive in September 1970, with an age range of 12–16.
 From April 1974 until 1997, it was administered by Staffordshire Education Committee.

 The school gained specialist Arts College status in 2007.
 In this time it was known as Longton High School and Arts College.

 Closure

 Stoke-on-Trent City Council announced its plans for secondary education in 2008 as its response to the government's Building Schools for the Future programme.
 Under the plan, Longton High was designated as one of four secondary schools to be closed due to falling numbers of students.
-Despite a campaign to save the school the council did not alter the decision.
+A campaign to save the school was started but the council did not alter their decision.

 To mark the closing of the school in 2010, a time capsule was buried.
 The students were transferred to Sandon Business and Enterprise College.
 (Sandon High School was established in the Sandon Road site when Longton High moved to Box Lane.)
 Following the closure, the site was used by Sandon Business and Enterprise College until July 2011.
 On 18 December 2011, the main building was demolished and the rest of the site, except for the newish technology block, was cleared early in 2012.